 - (B.) Vehicular Circulation and Pedestrian Access. - (1.)
 Main pedestrian access to the building may be from the side, front or rear (indicated by the larger arrows).
 If the primary pedestrian access is from the side or rear of the building, a non-functioning or locked door shall be located on the front of the building.
 (Amended August 26, 2019) - (2.)
-Gasoline and fuel pumps shall be located to ROW the rear of the building.
-Drive-through windows and other auto-oriented service SIDEWALK facilities shall be located to the rear or side of the building.
-Notwithstanding the foregoing, drive aisles for circulation purposes may be located between the building and the adjacent public and or private streets.
-Menu board(s), speaker boxes and/or windows associated with drive-through facilities may not be located on the facade of a building that faces the primary adjacent public street, but may be located on the façade of a building that faces a secondary public street or a private street.
+Gasoline and fuel pumps shall be located to the rear of the building.
+Drive-through windows and other auto-oriented service facilities shall be located to the rear or side of the building.
+Notwithstanding the foregoing, - the building.
+Notwithstanding the foregoing, drive aisles for circulation purposes may be located between the building and the adjacent public and /or private streets.
+Menu board(s), speaker boxes and/or windows associated with drive-through facilities may not be located on the façade of a building that faces the primary adjacent public street, but may be located on the façade of a building that faces a secondary public street or a private street.
 The drive aisle for circulation purposes shall be screened from adjacent public and private streets by a garden wall, hedge, or knee wall that complies with the design requirements for a garden wall, hedge, or knee wall set out in Section 9.8-2 (A)(5).
-(Amended September 23, 2019) - (3.)
-Entrance canopies (for motels, etc.) shall be oriented towards the primary street.
+(Amended September 23, 2019)